Medical Payments Coverage (MedPay): What It Is and Who Needs It

 Is MedPay worth it if I already have health insurance?

 It depends on your health plan.
 If you have a high deductible (e.g., $2,000–$5,000 or more), MedPay can be extremely valuable as it covers those out-of-pocket costs instantly with no deductible of its own.
-If you have a low-deductible plan with comprehensive coverage, MedPay may add redundant protection — though at $4–$20/month, many drivers consider it worth the peace of mind regardless.
+If you have a low-deductible plan with comprehensive coverage, MedPay may add some redundancy — though at $5–$20/month, many drivers still consider it worthwhile peace of mind.

 How does MedPay differ from PIP in no-fault states?

-PIP is broader than MedPay — it covers medical bills and lost wages, childcare, rehabilitation, and other expenses.
+PIP is broader than MedPay — it covers medical bills and lost wages, childcare, rehabilitation, and other essential expenses.
 In no-fault states, PIP is typically required and acts as the primary coverage.
 MedPay only covers medical and funeral expenses.
-In states that allow both, PIP pays first and MedPay can supplement gaps — particularly copays and deductibles not covered by PIP.
+In states that allow both, MedPay can supplement PIP gaps — particularly copays and deductibles — once PIP limits are exhausted.
 Learn more about PIP vs. MedPay to understand how they work together.

 What happens if my MedPay limit is exhausted?

 Once your MedPay limit is exhausted, your health insurance becomes the primary payer for remaining medical expenses.
 If the accident was caused by another driver, you can also pursue compensation through their bodily injury liability coverage.
-In serious accidents, an attorney may be able to help recover additional damages beyond what your own insurance covers.
-It's also worth reviewing whether increasing your MedPay limit at renewal makes sense given your current health plan.
+In serious accidents, an attorney may help recover additional damages beyond what your own insurance covers.
+It's also worth reviewing whether increasing your MedPay limit at renewal makes sense given your current health plan and deductible level.
+See how car insurance covers medical expenses across all coverage types for a full picture.

 Compare Car Insurance Rates in Ohio